Cancel anytime

 History and Background

-Founded in 1989, Canadian Natural Resources Limited (CNQ) has grown through acquisitions and organic development to become a major independent energy producer.
-Initially focused on natural gas, it expanded into oil and diversified its asset base.
+Canadian Natural Resources Limited was founded in 1989.
+It has grown through acquisitions and organic development to become a leading energy producer.

 Core Business Areas

-- Oil Sands Mining and Upgrading: Extraction and upgrading of bitumen from oil sands deposits.
-This includes surface mining operations, in-situ extraction, and upgrading facilities to produce synthetic crude oil (SCO).
+- Oil Sands Mining and Upgrading: Extraction and upgrading of bitumen from oil sands into synthetic crude oil.

-- Conventional Oil and Natural Gas: Exploration, development, and production of conventional crude oil, natural gas, and natural gas liquids across Western Canada and offshore.
+- Conventional Oil and Natural Gas: Exploration, development, and production of conventional oil and natural gas.

 Leadership and Structure